 What are Microbeads?

-- A single plastic microbead can be 1 million times more toxic than the water around it.
+- A single plastic microbead can be one million times more toxic than the water around it.

 2 .
-Microbeads and Microplastics Harm the Oceans and Marine Life
+Microbeads and Microplastics Harm Marine Life

-- Marine life such as fish, dolphins, sea birds or turtles ingest microbeads and become ill.
+- Marine life such as fish, dolphins, sea birds and turtles end up ingesting these tiny microplastics.

-- At the top of the food chain, we eat seafood and end up with these toxins in our diet.
+- At the top of the food chain, we eat seafood and end up with these toxins in our bodies.

 3. Microbeads are Released into the Environment at an Alarming Rate

-- One tube of face wash is estimated to contain 350,000 microbeads.
+- One tube of face wash contains as many as 350,000 microbeads.